naturalis/mebioda/doc/week1/w1p1/README.md

   mismatches, insertions and deletions.
 The level of error tolerance is adjusted by specifying a maximum error rate, which is 0.1 (=10%) by default.
 - **Minimum read length** - Discard processed reads that are shorter than this length
-- **Output untrimmed sequences** - When this is set to yes you will can an extra output file containing the untrimmed reads
+- **Output untrimmed sequences** - When this is set to yes you will get an extra output file containing the untrimmed reads

 The resulting output zip archive contains the fastq files with trimmed primers.
 Check the